A young woman practices alone at night, under the watchful gaze of her demon, in this short horror film about mental health and creativity.

 This micro short explores mental health and creativity through a horror lens, and features an original score written by director/actress Becki Pantling.

-It is currently submitted to festivals taking place across 2019 and 2020.
-Watch this space for more information on when you can see it!
+It successfully screened at international festivals during 2019 - watch this space for more information on when you can see it!

 We're always happy for our work to reach new audiences, so if you're interested in screening the film, reviewing it or featuring it in an article, please do get in touch!